Frequently Asked Questions

 Jack Estate was established in 2011 with the purchase of the Mildara Blass winery in Coonawarra, built in 1963.
 We are proud to be able to continue to work in this historical site that sits squarely in the centre of the Coonawarra Wine Region.

 Where did the name Jack Estate come from?

 The word JACK is of Ancient Celtic Origin meaning “Healthy, Strong and Full of Vital Energy”.
-We wanted a name that symbolized our family’s strong connection with the land, a tradition we have upheld for over a century.
+We wanted a name that symbolized our strong connection with the land, a tradition we have upheld for over a century.
 It also encapsulates the very essence of grape growing and winemaking.
 From the viticultural practices in our vineyards to the winemaking processes of crafting our JACK ESTATE wine range, each step involves one crucial key element; it is Full of Vital Energy.

 Where do you grow your grapes?

-The Lees family own a hectare of Cabernet Sauvignon vines at the front of our winery in Coonawarra which sits atop the prime ‘Terra Rossa’ soil that the region is so famous for.
+We own a hectare of Cabernet Sauvignon vines at the front of our winery in Coonawarra which sits atop the prime ‘Terra Rossa’ soil that the region is so famous for.
 As well as the Winery Block we work closely with long term, contract grape growers from selected sites within Coonawarra and a small amount in Wrattonbully which produce the fruit for our premium Jack Estate and Mythology series wines.
 We also own a vineyard at Lake Cullulleraine, a short drive from Mildura in Victoria.
 It produces a number of varieties, in particular the Shiraz and Cabernet for our M-R series.